maargenton/articles/2022-05-styling-wc/README.md

 ## Benefits

-- Components internals can access custom properties knowing that those properties will be properly defined with a reasonable default.
+- Components internals can access custom properties knowing that those properties will be properly defined with a reasonable default value.
 - All custom properties of a component and their default values are defined once, all grouped together under the `:host` selector of the component.
 - Application level styling can take advantage of properties inheritance